Rainbow flag flies above County Hall for Pride

 People standing holding the Pride flagTHE PRIDE flag is flying above County Hall in Lewes this week, showing support for equality and diversity.

-The flag, which represents lesbian, gay and bisexual people as well as trans, people of colour and others, was raised to mark this year’s Pride celebrations.
+The flag, which represents lesbian, gay and bisexual people, trans people, LGBTQ people of colour, and others, was raised to mark this year’s Pride celebrations.

 Representatives from East Sussex County Council, Sussex Police, East Sussex Fire and Rescue Service, and Sussex Community NHS Foundation Trust gathered to show their support for the LGBTQ+ community at a special event on Tuesday, July 16.